andraugust/andraugust.github.io/hiring-problem.md

 Suppose you're interviewing candidates for a job.
 A job that _must_ be filled by the best candidate, otherwise your company is bound to fail.
 The candidates you have lined up are top-notch, but this means they have offers on the table from your competitor, and they'll take those offers unless you hire them on the spot.

 Candidates are rank-able, so they can be sorted ordinally according to how fit they are.
 A candidate's fitness is determined after you interview them, at which time you either hire or pass to the next candidate.
-If you pass on a candidate, you can't make them an offer in the future (they've accepted the job from your competitor).
+If you pass on a candidate, you can't make them an offer in the future (they've already accepted the job from your competitor).

 Your objective is to hire the top-ranking candidate.
 What's your strategy?

 ### The optimal strategy